afran-263/Gym-management-system/README.md

-Gym Management System
+# Gym Management System

-Overview
+## Overview

 This project is a Gym Management System that helps gym owners and members manage memberships, track workouts, and handle payments efficiently.
 It is built using Python and includes a web-based interface.

-Features
+# Features

-Member registration and login
+- Member registration and login

-Membership management
+- Membership management

-Workout and fitness tracking
+- Workout and fitness tracking

-Equipment management
+- Equipment management

-Payment processing
+- Payment processing

-Directory Structure
+## Directory Structure

-app.py - Main application file
+- app.py - Main application file

-static/css/ - Contains styles for the front end
+- static/css/ - Contains styles for the front end

-templates/ - HTML templates for the user interface
+- templates/ - HTML templates for the user interface

-database/ - Stores user and gym-related data
+- database/ - Stores user and gym-related data

-Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests